apolloapi/modsysML/README.md

 ## Why Apollo API?

-Before Apollo, integrating AI models and building automated workflows could be time-consuming, with Apollo, you can simplify and accelerate the process, making it easier to deploy AI models, sync data, and develop insights in minutes.
+Before Apollo, testing model quality and automating workloads was time-consuming, with Apollom, you can simplify, accelerate and backtest the entire process.
+This makes it easier to train classifiers, handle real-time changes and make data driven decisions.

 ![HowItWorks](https://uploads-ssl.webflow.com/640ca38ad086fde245b76c9d/645e8d8ad611b140135e11bb_GraphicOne.png)

 ## 🚀 Interesting, how can I try it?